-- Associate School Library Media Specialist certification (ASLMS) At this time, the School of Communication and Information no longer offers the ASLMS certification program.
+- Associate School Library Media Specialist certification (ASLMS).
+Rutgers School of Communication and Information NO LONGER offers the ASLMS certification program

-At Rutgers University, School Library Media Specialist certification (SLMS) is offered through the Master of Information program and the School Library Studies specialization (ranked #1 nationally, tied with Florida State University).
-It is a state-approved, ALA-accredited degree program consisting of 36 credits (12 classes) and three non-credit courses (501, 502, and 503) that you must complete within three years.
+At Rutgers University, School Library Media Specialist certification (SLMS) is offered through the Master of Information program and the School Library Studies Concentration (ranked #1 nationally, tied with Florida State University).
+Our state-approved, ALA-accredited degree program consists of 36 credits (12 classes) and three non-credit courses (501, 502, and 503) that you must complete within three years.
 The school library plan of study has been approved by the New Jersey Department of Education for state certification as a School Library Media Specialist.

 In addition to the courses required for the degree, the SLMS certification by the Department of Education in New Jersey also requires students to satisfy an education component that can be fulfilled in any of the following three ways: by possessing a standard teaching certificate, by proving that you completed a NJ State-approved college teacher preparation program, or by completing a cohesive plan of study of at least 9 credits that covers the education content areas mandated by the state.
-The three online education courses [Link is dead] Rutgers offers fulfill this education requirement.
+Rutgers MI program current sequence of courses (revised for students beginning in Summer 2019) fulfills this education requirement.

-This LibGuide has more information regarding the field experience requirement for students on the school media specialist track.
+This LibGuide has more information regarding the field experience requirement for students in the School Library Concentration.

-Send all questions regarding certification to Jay Stefanelli.
+Please send all questions regarding certification to Allison Machiaverna.